surfergrl/sgs-gift-guide/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/surfergrl/sgs-gift-guide)
 ![GitHub top language](https://img.shields.io/github/languages/top/surfergrl/sgs-gift-guide?color=red)

----

 This is the documentation for my web application **Surfergirl's Seaglass Jewellery Gift Guide**.

 The deployed application can be found here: https://surfergrl.github.io/sgs-gift-guide/

 Please note that this application is designed to appear on the surfergrl.co.uk site; it is not yet living in its final destination.
-See the Deployment section for more details.
+See the [Deployment](#deployment) section for more details.

 The Gift Guide application has been built using HTML5, CSS3 & JavaScript and is my second project for Code Institute’s Diploma in Web Application Development.